openskies-sh/aerobridge/README.md

 ## Webinar and pilot program ✨

-We work with drone manufacturers to help the become compliant with NPNT by regular onboarding run through our canary program.
+We work with drone manufacturers to enable them to become compliant with NPNT by regular onboarding run through our canary program.
 You can find out more about this on our regular [webinar](http://webinar.aerobridge.in).

 ## Get Involved